viadeo/tetra-ui/README.md

 The repository content must be in a `tetra-ui` folder on your computer.

-#### Installing Less for Grunt
+#### Installing required Node packages

 With the command line go to the `tetra-ui` folder:

   cd tetra-ui

-Then install `grunt-contrib-less`:
+Since it is better to install packages locally and not system wide:

-	npm install grunt-contrib-less --save-dev
+  npm install --dev

-Now you should have a `node_modules` folder inside `tetra-ui`.
+Now you should have a `node_modules` folder inside `tetra-ui' with all the required Node modules.

 #### Launching Tetra UI with Grunt’s built-in server

 On Mac or Linux:

-	grunt watch-server
+  node_modules/grunt/bin/grunt watch-server

 On Windows:

-	grunt.cmd watch-server
+  node_modules\grunt\bin\grunt.cmd watch-server

 And then go to this URL in a browser: <http://localhost:8080/> or <http://127.0.0.1:8080/>.

-With this task every time a Less file is changed, Grunt rebuilds the required CSS files.
+With this `watch-server` task, every time a Less file is changed, Grunt rebuilds the CSS files.

 ### Slides about Tetra.js & Tetra UI